apache/incubator-graphar/README.rst

 Logical table of vertices
 """"""""""""""""""""""""""

 Each type of vertices (with the same label) constructs a logical vertex table, with each vertex assigned with a global index (vertex id) starting from 0, that is, the row number of that vertex in the logical vertex table.
-The following example shows the layout of the logical table for vertices that with label "person".
+An example layout for a logical table of vertices under the label "person" is provided for reference.

-Given a vertex id as well as the vertex label, a vertex can be identified uniquely, and the properties of it can be accessed from this table.
-When maintaining the topology of a graph, the vertex id is used to identify the source and destination for each of the edges.
+Given a vertex id and the vertex label, a vertex is uniquely identifiable and its respective properties can be accessed from this table.
+The vertex id is further used to identify the source and destination vertices when maintaining the topology of the graph.

 |Vertex Logical Table|